Bring back snack time

 For me, a full belly equals happiness, comfort.
 But it’s when I fill my belly with foods high in fat, sugar and calories that I realize this is not a healthy way to live.
 I’ve recently been trying to improve my snack choices, because when I choose nutritious snacks throughout the day, I am less likely to overeat at mealtimes.

 To draw on the idea of food equating comfort, I did a little bit of research in my memory.
 If it serves me well, I can remember my mom wasn’t big on candy bars and lollipops for us kids, but she and I do have a weakness for peanut butter.
 So if it was snack time, you can bet peanut butter was involved.
-One of my favorites was one Mom said she discovered when my family lived in Canada before I was born (I called her to double-check the recipe):
+One of my favorites was one Mom said she discovered when my family lived in Canada before I was born:

 • 2 cups of O-shaped dry oat cereal (such as Cheerios)

 • 1 tablespoon of peanut butter

 • 1 tablespoon of chocolate chips

 Using a spoon, mix all ingredients together in a small bowl.
 Divide the mixture into four equal portion sizes, and place each portion into one snack-size baggie for easy transport on the road.